BA (Hons) Criminology and Social Policy

 Taught by experts in their field, our course is informed by the latest developments in social research.

 You’ll discover how to assess the issues surrounding crime and social problems.
-We’ll help you answer questions such as: how does society work, how are crime and other social problems situated in society, and how do different cultures understand these problems?
-What can we learn from the success of social policies in other countries?
+We’ll help you answer questions such as: how does society work, how are crime and other social problems addressed in society, and how do different cultures understand these problems?

-Our BA (Hons) Criminology and Social Policy degree provides an international approach to help you understand a wide range of social issues, including crime and criminal justice, inequality and welfare, race, immigration, disability, addictions, youth and ageing.
+Our BA (Hons) Criminology and Social Policy degree will enable you to understand a wide range of social issues, including crime and criminal justice, poverty, inequality, discrimination, welfare, race, immigration, disability, addictions, youth and ageing.
 We’ll give you the skills to research, analyse and assess the key issues for yourself.
 You’ll also benefit from our strong research links with on-campus organisations such as the Scottish Centre for Crime and Justice Research, the Scottish Institute for Policing Research, the Salvation Army Centre for Addiction Services and Research, and the Dementia Centre.

 Top reasons to study with us